Italy Heaven: Plan your dream holiday in Italy

-It's easy to go wrong with restaurants in Venice, spending a fortune on poor food.
-Some frustrated visitors resort to eating at McDonalds every night (no, we're not even going to tell you where the branches are).
-Here's our guide to some good restaurants in Venice.
-It's advisable to check the restaurant is open (most close one day a week, and for short spells in August and the winter).
-It's often a good idea to book ahead, especially for evening meals, at busy times like summer weekends, and if you want a special table (for example La Zucca has just three or four outside tables); we've mentioned in our listings where booking is particularly advisable.
-We've gathered all our restaurant descriptions together on one page for visitors who might want to print it out and take with them.
-Note that when calling an Italian number from a foreign phone, after dialling the international code 00 39, you don't omit the first zero of the local phone number.
+It’s easy to go wrong with restaurants in Venice, spending a fortune on poor food.
+Some frustrated visitors resort to eating at McDonalds every night (no, we’re not even going to tell you where the branches are).
+On this page is our guide to some good restaurants in Venice.
+It’s advisable to check the restaurant is open (most close one day a week, and for short spells in August and the winter).
+It’s often a good idea to book ahead, especially for evening meals, at busy times like summer weekends, and if you want a special table (for example La Zucca has just three or four outside tables); we’ve mentioned in our listings where booking is particularly advisable.
+We’ve gathered all our restaurant descriptions together on one page for visitors who might want to print it out and take with them.
+Note that when calling an Italian number from a foreign phone, after dialling the international code 00 39, you should include the first zero of the local phone number.

 Typical opening times are 12:30-2:30pm and 7-10pm (although more touristy restaurants may open earlier).
-As we explain on our 'Eating out' page (link below), you can expect to eat a good 2-3 course meal with wine for around €25 per person.
-Where a restaurant is much cheaper or more expensive, we note this in our description.
+As we explain on our ‘Eating out’ page (link below), you can expect to eat a good 2-3 course meal with wine from around €30 per person.
+Where a restaurant is much cheaper or more expensive, this is noted in the description.

 > General advice and tips for eating out in Venice